Do i need a visa? What is a folk high school? Do I need health insurance? How expensive are the courses?

 The students will live and study at the majestic old school, but must have an interest for the outdoors as many days and nights will be spent outdoors.
 Sleeping in tents and under the open sky will be our “everyday” this year.

 Do you enjoy sports?
-On the course Global Sport we emphasizes versatility, Fair Play and the joy of sports.
+On the course «Sports, wildlife and voluntary work» we emphasize versatility, Fair Play and the joy of sports.

 Study trip: 4 weeks to South Africa and Zimbabwe